 We are often asked how to process personally incurred business expenses through a Pandle account.
-The answer depends on what kind of business you have:
+The answer to this depends on what kind of business you have:

 Business expenses incurred by a director personally can be entered here.
 Simply click 'Enter Transactions' next to the relevant director's loan account.

 In the example above, the transaction shows electricity paid for personally by one of the company directors.
-This will include the electricity expense in the Pandle records which will reduce the profit, and will show a director's account of -£240 (the amount the company owes to the director tax free).
+This electricity expense will be included in the Pandle records which will reduce the profit, and will show a director's account of -£240 (the amount the company owes to the director tax free).

 As you can see from the image, the net effect is zero, meaning the cash account balance will not change.
 The electricity expense will be included in Pandle and £240 will show as introduced from the owner/partner.